-Mountain Rose Herbs is a successful Zero Waste company with a focus on reduction, reuse, recycling, and reclamation.
-Since the program’s inception in 2007, we have investigated all options to eliminate waste from our production stream and every aspect of our operations.
-From the office to the warehouse to the production floor, we promise to collect and sort every piece of discarded material that would normally end up in the landfill.
-Every label, scrap of plastic, poly-woven bag, break room food scrap, and metal barrel is sorted, and more often than not, given a new home.
+We focus on reduction, reclamation, and recycling.
+Our first priority is to make sure we only use what we need, and that’s one reason we adopted our zero waste policy back in 2007.
+At that time, we emptied a dumpster four to five times a month.
+After instituting a zero waste policy, we began to empty the same dumpster only once a month.
+From the office to the warehouse to the production floor, we collect and sort every piece of discarded material that would normally end up in the landfill.
+Every label, scrap of plastic, poly-woven bag, break room food scrap, and metal barrel is evaluated and, more often than not, given a new home.

 An unwavering commitment to environmental stewardship dictates how we think about our waste management plan.
 We strive to cut all waste production by rethinking and redesigning our operational procedures to create a more dynamic approach to resource recovery, product design, and recycling.
 This path helps sustain our bond with the natural world, creates jobs, and saves money.